 When they meet, both of them resent having to work with the other.
 Shari sees him as an overindulged rock star who has earned the nickname, Nick Bad.
 Nick sees her as a judgmental reporter whose surname suits her to the max.
 So, when attraction flares between them, Shari is determined to fight it.
 After all, Nick is in the habit of having any woman he wants and she refuses to be the next in line.
 Nick can’t remember the last time he’s been refused by a woman and is challenged by Shari’s rejection.

 However, when tragedy and trauma strike, a bond is created between them that goes beyond mere attraction.
-Will it be enough to make Nick change his ways and commit to a lasting relation?
+Will it be enough to make Nick change his ways and commit to a lasting relationship?
 Can Shari trust him enough to take a chance on him and will she be willing to stand with him when his world falls apart?